flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AttachElasticLoadBalancer
-### <p>Attaches an Elastic Load Balancing load balancer to a specified layer.
+<blockquote><p>Attaches an Elastic Load Balancing load balancer to a specified layer.
 AWS OpsWorks Stacks does not support Application Load Balancer.
 You can only use Classic Load Balancer with AWS OpsWorks Stacks.
 For more information, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/layers-elb.html">Elastic Load Balancing</a>.</p> <note> <p>You must create the Elastic Load Balancing instance separately, by using the Elastic Load Balancing console, API, or CLI.
 For more information, see <a href="http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/Welcome.html"> Elastic Load Balancing Developer Guide</a>.</p> </note> <p> <b>Required Permissions</b>: To use this action, an IAM user must have a Manage permissions level for the stack, or an attached policy that explicitly grants permissions.
-For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p>
+For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_